 I hate making salads.
 It is usually the dish, I pass on to someone else when they want to bring something to dinner.
 What is it about washing some lettuce, chopping up some vegetables, and tossing it all together with a dressing, that I hate so much.
 It really does not take much time or thought for that matter, nor does making these crispy Homemade Croutons.
 My latest obsession.

 When I do decide to make a salad it is very simple.
 Mixed greens, some red onion, maybe a little tomato and a vinegar and oil dressing.
 If I am feeling a bit adventurous and it is summer, I may mix it up by making a refreshing Caprese, using fresh heirloom tomatoes.
-Or maybe a green bean salad, using some of summer’s bounty.
+Or maybe a green bean salad, using some of the summer’s bounty.
 And if I am really feeling it, I may add a grilled corn salad to the dinner menu.
 Otherwise, you will get a bowl of mixed greens next to your main entree.

 The other evening we were invited to dinner and were asked to bring the “salad”.
 Damn!
 A salad!
 Really?
 On the way to dinner, we stopped by the market, and I decided to go a step further than mixed greens.
-I picked up some radishes, baby red onions, avocados, tomatoes and croutons.
+I picked up some radishes, baby red onions, avocados, tomatoes, and croutons.
 God, I had not had a salad with crunchy croutons tossed into the mix in forever.
 I was actually excited to make this salad.
 Maybe it was the chance of nibbling on little buttery bites along the way.
 Well, it really did not matter, as I was excited to toss together this “simple green salad”.
-While I was slicing radishes, onions and avocados, I had flashbacks to when I use to make croutons.
+While I was slicing radishes, onions, and avocados, I had flashbacks to when I use to make croutons.
 What was I doing with a bag of pre-made croutons sitting on the counter, that cost me $2.99.
-I could had made them in the matter of minutes.
+I could have made them in a matter of minutes.
 They would have been fresh and even tastier than what was most likely a semi-stale bag of croutons.

 That evening got me thinking.
 So, the next night, I laid out my salad fixings, pre-heat the oven and started making my own croutons.
 It is easy.
 It was creative.
 I used half a baguette, that I sliced in half, rubbed down with fresh garlic, drizzled with some olive oil and seasoned with fresh herbs.
-I then baked it all for a few minutes, and I had fresh, and flavorful croutons.
+I then baked it all for a few minutes, and I had fresh and flavorful croutons.
 The mixed green salad had a bad rap at our house; well, not any longer.

 Have you ever tried making homemade croutons?
 If so, what is your favorite flavor combination?